 Ready for some adventure?
 Head to the Scenic Caves (read my experience here) for ziplining, treetop walking, and exploring the natural caves and crevices of the Niagara Escarpment.

 If you’re more in the mood for relaxation, you’ll want to take a trip to the Scandinave Spa.
-Whereas the spa Tom and I visited in Montreal created serenity through silence, it’s the location of the Scandinave in Blue Mountain that gives it the tranquility you need to relax.
+Whereas the spa my partner and I visited in Montreal created serenity through silence, it’s the location of the Scandinave in Blue Mountain that gives it the tranquility you need to relax.
 Get a massage and then enjoy being surrounded by nature.

 Finally, Niagara-on-the-Lake (more on that below!) isn’t Ontario’s only wine-growing region.
 At the Blue Mountain Vineyard, you can enjoy gorgeous whites and reds from the South Okanagan Valley.